 2 – It’s that old adage, “a place for everything, and everything in it’s place” that keeps homes clutter free.
 So the first step is making sure everything has it’s own spot.
 Use labels, especially if you have other family members who might forget the new system.

 3 – If it’s used more frequently, make it’s “spot” more accessible.
 If it only used during the holidays, relegate it in some far away cupboard that is a pain to get to, but it doesn’t matter ’cause you only have to do it once a year.

 4 – You’ve heard it before, don’t procrastinate.
-That is especially important when it comes to clutter.
+That is especially important when it comes to decluttering your home.
 Don’t set the mail on the counter to go through later, don’t pile the laundry on a chair to put away when you “have a minute”.
 Just do it.
 I love this mail organization wire basket idea from ‘Live Simply by Annie’.
 Or check out our post on DIY Family Command Centers at our sister site, OhMeOhMy.
 Getting it?

 6 – The kitchen is the first place that needs to be well organized.
 Check out our posts on OhMeOhMy on organizing your pantry and organizing your fridge.
 Do you really need to keep that gourmet mustard from 1995, just because it was a Christmas gift?
 Do you need 16 pot holders?
 Photo below by BHG.

 7 – Download owners manuals and instructions online and store them in a folder on your computer, not piled in the kitchen drawer you need for potato mashers.

 8 – Got kids?
 Then you need declutter baskets, a great idea from ‘Sew Many Ways‘.
 Keep labeled declutter baskets for each family member, and into them goes the stray toys, school books, missing tennis shoes and sweaters dropped just inside the front door.
 Once a day, they get emptied, but in the meantime, “things” are not cluttering up your tabletops, or spread across the floor!